 The EPA lists 1,3-butadiene as a known human carcinogen.
-1,3-butadiene inhalation is also associated with neurological effects.
-Primary sources of 1,3-butadiene include cars, trucks, buses and wood burning.
-1,3-butadiene's 2016 average potential cancer risk estimate at Beacon Hill was 10 in a million.
+1,3-butadiene inhalation is also associated with neurological effects.20 Primary sources of 1,3-butadiene include cars, trucks, buses and wood burning.
+1,3-butadiene's 2017 average potential cancer risk estimate at Beacon Hill was 14 in a million.
+About 35% of the samples were below method detection limits.
+For 2017, we used the Kaplan-Meier method to estimate the mean to better account for potential left-sensored data biases for each year and changes in detection limits.
+Without using this technique, the potential cancer risk was 12 per million for 2017.

-Agency efforts that target vehicle exhaust and wood stove emission reductions also reduce 1,3-butadiene emissions.
-Since 2000, we found a statistically significant drop in risk from 1,3-butadiene at a rate of about one per million per year.
+Agency efforts that target vehicle exhaust and wood stove emission reductions also reduce 1,3butadiene emissions.
+Since 2000, we found a statistically significant drop in risk from 1,3butadiene at a rate of about 0.6 per million per year.